-MOSCOW (AP) The World Anti-Doping Agency says the Russian government must accept the findings of a report which accused it of overseeing widespread doping and a cover-up.
+MOSCOW (AP) Russia and the World Anti-Doping Agency were once again at loggerheads Thursday following WADA's demand that the Russian government must accept the findings of a report which accused its officials of overseeing a mass doping cover-up.

-Last year's report by WADA investigator Richard McLaren said Russian Sports Ministry officials decided which athletes to ''save'' by covering up failed drug tests, and swapped samples containing banned substances at the 2014 Winter Olympics.
+Last year's report by WADA investigator Richard McLaren said Russian Sports Ministry officials decided which athletes to ''save'' by covering up failed drug tests, and oversaw a plan to swap samples containing banned substances at the 2014 Winter Olympics.

-The demand will likely have little immediate effect because WADA has already partially restored some authority to RUSADA, allowing it to coordinate drug testing.
+WADA's demands will likely have little immediate effect because WADA has already partially restored some authority to RUSADA.
+That allowed it significant independence, including the authority to coordinate drug testing.

 Russia previously said it hoped for full WADA reinstatement in November, which would be two years since RUSADA was first suspended on suspicion of covering up for drug cheats.